study-ORCATech-cloud/cicd-labs/Docker-CD/README.md

 2.  **Clone Your Fork:** Clone your forked repository to your local machine.
 3.  **Navigate to the Lab:** Change into the specific lab directory you are working on (e.g., `cd Docker-CD/LAB01-Dockerfile-Build`).
 4.  **Read the Lab `README.md`:** Each lab has its own `README.md` with detailed instructions.
 Read it carefully!
-5.  **Complete `TODO`s:** Many labs will have `TODO` comments in files like `Dockerfile`, `docker-compose.yml`, or CI workflow files.
-You'll need to complete these based on the lab instructions.
+5.  **Copy the Provided Files:** All Docker configurations, compose files, and application code are complete and ready to use.
+Simply copy them to your working directory as instructed.
-6.  **Follow Instructions:** Execute the commands as described in the lab's `README.md`.
+6.  **Follow Instructions:** Execute the commands as described in the lab's `README.md` to build, run, and test the containerized applications.
 7.  **Validate:** Use the validation checklist in each lab's `README.md` to ensure you've achieved the objectives.
-8.  **Consult Solutions:** If you get stuck or want to verify your work, refer to the `solutions.md` file within the lab directory.
+8.  **Learn by Doing:** Focus on understanding how each configuration works rather than solving puzzles - all files are production-ready examples.
 9.  **Clean Up:** Follow the cleanup steps to remove any created Docker images, containers, or other resources.

 ---